- Division of Diabetes Treatment and Prevention (DDTP)

 12 | 298 |

-Home blood glucose monitoring is an important and widely available tool that can be used to provide information needed to safely and effectively manage diabetes.
-It can help patients engage in self-care and manage glucose-lowering medications.
+Blood glucose monitoring is an important and widely available tool that can be used to provide information needed to safely and effectively manage diabetes.
+It can help patients understand the impact of food intake, activity, and medications on their blood glucose levels and can help them engage in self-care.

 - Taking insulin and/or multiple glucose-lowering medications